-SEA ICE OUTLOOK 2016 Report
+SEA ICE OUTLOOK

+2016 Report

-September 2016 Prediction of Arctic sea ice concentration and extent Based on May Observations
+September 2016 Prediction of Arctic sea ice concentration and extent Based on June Observations

-1. \Name of contributor: Lamont (Yuan et al.)

-1b.
-Primary contact: Xiaojun Yuan, Lamont-Doherty Earth Observatory of Columbia University.
-Other contributors: Cuihua Li and Lei Wang, Lamont-Doherty Earth Observatory of Columbia University, Dake Chen Second Institution of Oceanography, China.

-2. \ Contributions submitted by a person or group not affiliated with a research organization, please self-identify here:

-\\\N/A\\\\ Yes, this contribution is from "Citizen Scientists."

-- 3. \ Do you want your contribution to be included in subsequent reports in the 2016 season? \\\\\x\\\Yes, use this contribution for all of the 2016 SIO reports (this contribution will - \\\\\\\ Yes, use this contribution for all of the 2016 SIO reports (this contribution will be superseded if you submit a later one). \\\\\\ No, I/we plan to submit separate contributions for subsequent reports. - No, I only want to participate this time. - 4. \"Executive summary" of your Outlook contribution: in a few sentences (using 300 words or less) describe how and why your contribution was formulated.
+1. .
+Name of contributor: Lamont (Yuan et al.) Oth Primary contact: Xiaojun Yuan, Lamont-Doherty Earth Observatory of Columbia University. ner contributors: Cuihua Li and Lei Wang, Lamont-Doherty Earth Observatory of Columbia iversity, Dake Chen Second Institution of Oceanography, China.
+2. Contributions submitted by a person or group not affiliated with a research organization, please self-identify here:N/A Yes, this contribution is from "Citizen Scientists."
+3. Do you want your contribution to be included in subsequent reports in the 2016 season? x Yes, use this contribution for all of the 2016 SIO reports (this contribution will be superseded if you submit a later one).
+No, I/we plan to submit separate contributions for subsequent reports.
+No, I only want to participate this time.
+4. 5.
+"Executive summary" of your Outlook contribution: in a few sentences (using 300 words or less) describe how and why your contribution was formulated.
 To the extent possible, use non-technical language.
 A Linear Markov model is used to predict monthly Arctic sea ice concentration at all grid points in the pan Arctic region.
 The model is a stochastic linear inverse model that is built in the multi-EOF space and is capable to capture the co-variability in the ocean-sea ice-atmosphere system.
 September pan Arctic sea ice extent is calculated from predicted sea ice concentration.
 The model predicts that large negative sea ice concentration anomalies (< -40%) will occur in the Beaufort Sea, Chukchi Sea, Laptev Sea, Kara Sea and Barents Sea in September 2016.
-The September mean total Arctic sea ice extent will be 4.19 million squared kilometers. - 5. \Type of Outlook method: \\\\\dynamic model \\\x\statistical \\\\heuristic \\\\\mixed or other (specify) - \Dataset of initial Sea Ice Concentration (SIC) used (include name and date; e.g., "NASA Team, May 2016"): The linear Markov model is initialized by the monthly mean NASA Team sea ice concentration, ERSST and NCEP/NCAR reanalysis surface air temperature in May 2016.

-- 7. Dataset of initial Sea Ice Thickness (SIT) used (include name and date): N/A - 8.
-If you use a dynamical model, please specify: N/A - a) Model name: - b) Information about components, for example:
+The September mean total Arctic sea ice extent will be 4.33 million squared kilometers.
+Type of Outlook method: 6. dynamic modelx_statisticalheuristicmixed or other (specify) Dataset of initial Sea Ice Concentration (SIC) used (include name and date; e.g., "NASA Team, May 2016"): The linear Markov model is initialized by the monthly mean NASA Team sea ice concentration, ERSST and NCEP/NCAR reanalysis surface air temperature in June 2016.
+7. Dataset of initial Sea Ice Thickness (SIT) used (include name and date): N/A 8.
+I N/ If you use a dynamical model, please specify: ± ¶/ a) Model name: b) Information about components, for example: